Barred Rock: Eggs, Height, Size and Raising Tips

 If you have children interested in raising chickens for exhibition purposes, this is a great chicken breed choice.
 Barred chickens are friendly towards children and have been known to be lap chickens.
 They do enjoy cuddling.

-They are not great flyers to you don’t need a high fence to keep them confined.
-They are not a noisy chicken, so you don’t need to worry about chicken chatter disturbing your neighbors.
-While some breeds shout when they lay their eggs, Barred Rocks tends to whisper.
+They are not great flyers, so you don’t need a high fence to keep them confined.
+They are not noisy chickens, so you don’t need to worry about chicken chatter disturbing your neighbors.
+While some breeds shout when they lay their eggs, Barred Rocks tend to whisper.

 The mild temperaments and great dispositions make these birds a great addition to any flock.
 They are not aggressive toward other breeds and are easily handled for care and maintenance.